Free & Affordable Therapy in Alberta

 6. Sliding Scale Fees from Private Practice Therapists

 With financial support, government and non-profit organizations can easily offer free and low cost services.
 When mental health professionals practice outside of publicly funded programs, they are no longer funded by the public.
 Our provincial health coverage (Alberta Health Care Insurance Plan) does not cover private therapy or psychology services.

-At Therapy Alberta, we offer sliding scale fees to increase the capacity of all people to access high-quality mental health treatment.
-Offering lower fees reduces the barriers clients face to accessing private therapy services.
-Sliding scale fees are based on your household income, financial situation, and ability to pay.
+Many private practices offer lower fees to reduce the barriers clients face to accessing private therapy services.
+Sliding scale fees can be based on your household income, financial situation, and ability to pay.
 Since rates can vary, it’s best to reach out to the therapist you hope to see to discuss your fee.
-Read about our therapists here.

 Reaching out for therapy can be hard - you are not alone.
-If you have questions or need any assistance in your search for mental healthcare or a therapist, please contact us here.
+If you have questions or need any assistance in your search for mental healthcare or a therapist, please contact us.